 Working with a financial advisor can be beneficial to people in many different financial situations.
 As we covered above, financial advisors can help you with a wide range of tasks, from strategically investing your assets to creating a financial plan to keep you on track to achieve your long-term goals.

 Once you’ve decided you want to work with one, you have to find a financial advisor who meets your needs.
 This is sometimes easier said than done.
-Consider using your network to get suggestions.
-Your family and friends may have an advisor they recommend, or a firm they trust.
+Consider using your network to get recommendations.
+Your family and friends may have an advisor they know and trust, or a firm they like.
 If you’re already a client of a major bank, you could consider using that bank’s advisory arm.
-SmartAsset can also help with our free financial advisor matching service.
+Alternately, you can use SmartAsset’s free financial advisor matching service.

 As you evaluate your options, it’s important to do your research and ask questions.
 Make sure you know what services your advisor offers and understand how he or she makes money before deciding to move forward so that you can determine if it’s a good fit for your appetite for risk and overall financial goals.

 How Financial Advisors Make Money

 A financial advisor is a professional who helps individuals and institutions manage their money and other financial concerns.
 Financial advisors may provide financial planning, asset management or some combination of the two.
 Two types of fee structures exist: fee-based and fee-only.
 Because financial advisor is generally a catchall term rather than a specific one, make sure you know exactly what services a financial advisor does and does not offer before you sign up to work with one.